simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 So, **go ahead and set up your Onocoy Reference Station**, refine your skills, and enjoy the **results** that await you.
 Whether you're **navigating remote terrains**, conducting **surveys**, or exploring new possibilities, your **DIY Onocoy Reference Station** will be your **trusty companion** in the pursuit of **precision**.

 Stay inspired, stay innovative, and keep pushing the **boundaries of what's possible with technology**.

+Lastly, check out our article on more [low powered mining setups](https://simeononsecurity.ch/other/creating-profitable-low-powered-crypto-miners/).